Photo by Paul Brady/123 RF

-For hundreds of years there have been tales of hairy wild men living in the woods, looking more like tall gorillas than people.
-The name Sasquatch is taken from the language of the Sts’ailes, a First Nations people in southern British Columbia.
-There’s even a Sasquatch Provincial Park in BC, where the Sasquatch are said to live.
+For hundreds of years there have been tales of hairy wild creatures living in the woods, looking more like tall gorillas than people.
+The name sasquatch is taken from the language of the Sts’ailes, a First Nations people in southern British Columbia.

-Among the First Nations people, especially the Sts’ailes band who gave the Sasquatch its name, the stories are an important part of their history and culture.
-The Sasquatch is not a monster but a guardian of the forest.
+Several First Nations have the sasquatch, or a sasquatch-type creature in their traditional stories.
+For some, the sasquatch is not a monster, but a guardian of the forest.
 Seeing one is a rare and lucky event.

-Some have suggested that maybe the Sasquatch was a type of mountain gorilla or bear that lived a long time ago but has since died off.
+It has been suggested that maybe the sasquatch was a type of mountain gorilla or bear that lived a long time ago but has since died off.
 The animal may be extinct but the stories live on, and the modern day sightings may be hoaxes or just wishful thinking.

-Whether these legends are true, or fake, or just bears having a bad hair day, it does give you something to look for when you visit the forest.
+Whether these legends are true, or fake or just bears having a bad hair day, the secret is in the forest.